Purchasing a Timeshare

 - How do you feel about timeshares?

-They'll repeat back what they've heard so you know they are finding just the right timeshare solution for you.
+The agent will repeat what they've heard so you know they're finding the right timeshare solution for you.

-At the end of this well-crafted sales pitch, you end up with a (hopefully lovely) vacation home.
+At the end of the well-crafted sales pitch and timeshare presentation, you end up with a vacation home.
 Was it the best price you could have gotten?
 Are the maintenance fees reasonable?
 Can you get on the schedule for the time of year you want to visit?
 Is it well managed?

-That's the problem of making a costly decision without having time to do your research.
+These are the concerns you face when making a costly decision without having time to do your research.
 Don't get pushed into a quick decision.
 Go home and think about it.

 - Write down what you want.

-- Then look realistically at what you can afford.
-Not just the initial purchase price, but also the many fees involved, and travel costs.
+- Look realistically at what you can afford.
+Consider not just the initial purchase price but also the many fees involved and travel costs.

 - Imagine what could go wrong and add that to your list.

-Now you're ready to go back to the sales manager with a list of questions that need to be answered before you even think about handing over your credit card.
+Now, you're ready to go back to the sales manager with a list of questions that need to be answered before handing over your credit card or signing on the dotted line.

 What Are the Total Costs?

-Annual timeshare maintenance fees can be high, from several hundred dollars to more than $1,000 a year, depending on the amenities of the resort.
-The larger and more upscale the resort, the higher the fees.
+Annual timeshare maintenance fees can be high.
+They range from several hundred dollars to more than $1,000 a year, depending on the resort's amenities.
+The more extensive and more upscale the resort, the higher the fees.
 These fees can and do rise over time.

-Right now you want a 3-bedroom condo on the golf course with busy nightlife just 12 floors down.
-Is that what you will want every year?
-Is that what you will want in 10 years?
-Some timeshare clubs have timeshares in multiple locations and you can exchange your unit for one in another location, with enough notice.
+Maybe you want a three-bedroom condo on the golf course with busy nightlife just 12 floors down.
+But is that what you'll enjoy every year?
+Is that what you'll want in 10 years?
+Some timeshare clubs have timeshares in multiple locations, and you can exchange your unit for one in another place with enough notice.

 There are different types of timeshare ownership: deeded timeshares and non-deeded timeshares.
-Non-deeded timeshares are also known as "right to use" timeshares if the developer still owns the property.
-Be sure you understand the difference and what exactly you are buying.
-Are you purchasing a fixed time, a fixed unit, or a floating time arrangement?
+Non-deeded timeshares are also known as "right-to-use" timeshares if the developer remains the current owner.
+It's important to understand the difference and what exactly you're buying.
+Are you purchasing a fixed time (fixed week), a fixed unit, or a floating time arrangement?

 A timeshare is a purchase contract that typically makes no provisions for changing situations like poor health or a job loss.
 How long of a commitment are you willing to make?